MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-set-up-workflows.md

 ---
-title: Setting Up Workflows | Microsoft Docs
+title: Set Up Workflows
 description: You can set up and use workflows that connect business-process tasks performed by different users.
-System tasks, such as automatic posting, can be included as steps in workflows, preceded or followed by user tasks.
-Requesting and granting approval to create new records are typical workflow steps.
+Learn about the different steps you must take.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article